upcmd/updocs/content/_index.md

 The goal of UP is to provide a quick (I'd say the quickest) solution to enable continuously integration and continuously deployment (CI/CD).
 It is simple to use and yet powerful to achieve many common challenges nowadays devops guys are facing in a Cloud environment

-It is designed with very well consideration of collabaration with automation in Kubernetes, helm charts, api call
+It is designed with very well consideration of collaboration with automation in Kubernetes, helm charts, api call

-It is also put best pracice of integration with common CI/CD tools, such as GOCD, Jenkins, Drone, Gitlab CI and so on
+It is also put best practice of integration with common CI/CD tools, such as GOCD, Jenkins, Drone, Gitlab CI and so on

+It is bringing a DSL programming into CLI and enable OO design and fast test driven development and delivery cycle

 ### Features

 1. Drop in replacement for Makefile, but way more powerful.
-It uses a composible model rather than dependency model for flexibility/composibility
+It uses a composition model rather than dependency model for flexibility/composibility
-2. Implemented in golang, so no dependency hell, no maintainence of runtime and ensure the version consistency accross multiple/many execution contexts
+2. Implemented in golang, so no dependency hell, no maintenance of runtime and ensure the version consistency across multiple/many execution contexts
 3. Use scopes to manage group of environments, the variables associated with the scope.
-Fine grained scoping model to support variable auto overrding/merging.
+Fine grained scoping model to support variable auto overriding/merging.
 Similar to Ansible global/group vars, host vars, but more powerful to support leaf level object auto merging
-4. Use dvar - dynamic var, a special design to acheve many incredible tasks, for example:
+4. Use dvar - dynamic var, a special design to achieve many incredible tasks, for example:
   * manage security: encrypt/decrypt
-  * dynamics on dynamics: it allows you to sepcify how many expanstion you'd like for a pointing variable
+  * dynamics on dynamics: it allows you to specify how many layers of expansion you'd like for a pointing variable
   * builtin templating capability
   * use golang template, supporting all(220+) (builtin|sprig|gtf) funcs/pipeline so that your configuration could be well controlled in template using objects
   * auto conversion of yaml result to object